 A student seeking readmission after academic or social dismissal, or withdrawal from the University with all grades of WF, F, or X in a given term will be reviewed by the Admissions Committee.
 The student must submit two letters of reference from individuals other than a relative and a personal statement of intent to succeed with the application.
 The personal statement should include a description of activity since leaving the University and the reason for desiring readmission.
+In cases where the student was academically dismissed, the student is also required to complete 12 credit hours with a GPA of 2.0 or higher from a regionally accredited institution to demonstrate evidence of readiness for continued academic success at MVNU.
+Student's nee preapproval from the MVNU Registrar's Office for credit taken during the dismissal period to ensure the courses will help the student progress in their MVNU degree.
+Students must contact Academic Affairs at Academic.Affairs@mvnu.edu if there are questions about this policy or to request to appeal it.

 If readmitted, a student who left the University on academic probation or dismissal may be admitted with academic conditions assigned by the Admissions Committee.

 Exceptions are made when students are transferring sufficient credit earned from another institution during their absence to restore good academic standing (see Academic Regulations and Procedures (p.
-40)) and satisfactory academic progress (minimum 12 hours transferable credit with a 2.00 GPA in the last semester attended).
+39)) and satisfactory academic progress (minimum 12 hours transferable credit with a 2.00 GPA in the last semester attended).